MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

     Used for all monitoring operations and include the discovery of agents that were already installed.

-Communication between the Operations Manager management server and UNIX/Linux agent uses WS-Man over HTTPS and the WinRM interface.
+Communication between the Operations Manager management server and UNIX and Linux agent uses WS-Man over HTTPS and the WinRM interface.
 All agent maintenance tasks are performed over SSH on port 22.
 All health monitoring is performed over WS-MAN on port 1270.
 The management server requests performance and configuration data via WS-MAN before evaluating the data to provide health status.
 All actions, such as agent maintenance, monitors, rules, tasks, and recoveries, are configured to use predefined profiles according to their requirement for an unprivileged or privileged account.

 > [!NOTE]
 > All credentials referred to in this article pertain to accounts that have been established on the UNIX or Linux computer, not to the Operations Manager accounts that are configured during the installation of Operations Manager.
 Contact your system administrator for credentials and authentication information.

-To support the new scalability improvements with the number of UNIX and Linux systems System Center 2016 - Operations Manager can monitor per management server, the new Async Windows Management Infrastructure (MI) APIs are available instead of WSMAN Sync APIs, which they use by default.
+To support the new scalability improvements with the number of UNIX and Linux systems System Center 2016 - Operations Manager and later can monitor per management server, the new Async Windows Management Infrastructure (MI) APIs are available instead of WSMAN Sync APIs, which is use by default.
 To enable this change, you need to create the new registry key **UseMIAPI** to enable Operations Manager to use the new Async MI APIs on management servers monitoring Linux/Unix systems.

 1. Open the **Registry Editor** from an elevated command prompt.
-2. Create registry key **UseMIAPI** under **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\Setup**.
+2. Create registry key **UseMIAPI** under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\Setup`.

 If you need to restore the original configuration using the WSMAN Sync APIs, you can delete the **UseMIAPI** registry key.